If you are interested in requesting enrollment in an MBA elective course, please read the information below carefully.

 What courses are available?

-A tentative list of Spring 2023 electives currently open to Non-MBA graduate students will be available here soon.
+Click on the Spring 2024 elective schedule to view available courses.
 This list will be updated if availability or course details change, so we recommend checking back.
 Click on the course numbers to view course descriptions.

 What if I don't see the course I want on this list?